Nudism Guide and a Comprehensive Nudist Dictionary By YNA

-Below we have put together a comprehensive guide to nudism, naturism and social nudity in general.
+Below we have put together a comprehensive nudist dictionary and guide to nudism, naturism and social nudity in general.
 We define the terms, answer commonly asked questions and explain different aspects of the nudie world.
 Click the hyper-linked words for more information about a particular term.

 The Main Terms in Nudism Defined:

 Nudism – Nudism is defined in the dictionary as: “The belief in or practice of going nude, especially in secluded, gender-mixed groups for reasons of health.”

 Naturism – Naturism is defined in the dictionary as: “The practice of going naked in designated areas.”

 Nudist – A Nudist is a person who enjoys nonsexual nude recreation and social nude activities in sanctioned public locations and / or in private ones.

 Naturist – A Naturist is a person who enjoys nonsexual nude recreation and social nude activities with a major focus of interest on those activities that take place outdoors, in nature and/or on public land.
 This group also believes that Naturism and environmental issues are intertwined.

 Nudists – People (more than one) who practice nudism.

 Naturists – People (more than one) who practice the Naturism.

 Naturalist – A person who studied and / or works in the field of nature.
 Example – A biologist.
 Naturalist is listed here as it is often confused with naturist.